ErickSerrato631/Paper_3/README.md

 # Paper_3

-- *01_LSA_code*
+- *01_LSA_plots*

-  This is the new code with SW free energy functions and white-noise thermal fluctuations, using the Euler-Maruyama method to solve the stochastic differential equations.
+  This is the new code that plots the figures showing the linear stability analysis for the Fourier modes.

 - *simulation_script.ipynb*